Men’s Shed at St Andrews Inc

 The Shed is now a venue fora diverse group of men of the district to come together for "gathering, sharing and enjoying", providing friendship, camaraderie and support.

-Vice President Steve Jenkinson
+President Steve Jenkinson

 Treasurer Peter Wiltshire